Stephen Loman

-Mark Stephen Nabehet Loman (born June 24, 1995) is a Filipino mixed martial artist, currently competes in the Bantamweight division for the ONE Championship.
-He has previously fought in Brave Combat Federation, He is an inaugural and former Brave CF Bantamweight Champion.
-As of March 6, 2023, he is ranked #2 in the ONE Bantamweight rankings.
+Mark Stephen Nabehet Loman (born June 24, 1995) is a Filipino mixed martial artist, currently competes in the Bantamweight division.
+He has previously fought for ONE Championship and in Brave Combat Federation, where he was the inaugural and former Brave CF Bantamweight Champion.

 Mixed martial arts career

 Brave Combat Federation

 Loman his promotional debut against Frans Mlambo at Brave CF 1: The Beginning on September 23, 2016.
 He won the fight via unanimous decision.

 Loman faced Gurdarshan Mangat for the inaugural Brave CF Bantamweight Championship at Brave CF 9: The Kingdom of Champions on November 17, 2017.
 He won the bout via TKO in the first round.

 Loman made his first title defense rematch against Frans Mlambo at Brave CF 13: European Evolution on June 9, 2018.
 He won the fight via unanimous decision.

 Loman defense title against Felipe Efrain at Brave CF 18 on November 16, 2018.
 Loman won the fight via unanimous decision.

 Loman defense title against former Brave CF Featherweight Champion Elias Boudegzdame at Brave CF 22: Storm of Warriors on March 15, 2019.
 He won the fight via knockout in the fourth round.

 Loman defense title against Louie Sanoudakis at BRAVE CF 30 on November 23, 2019.
 He won the fight via unanimous decision.